makersacademy/chitter-challenge/README.md

 ```

+* Signing up with an in-use email or username should display a relevant prompt

+* Loggin in with incorrect details should display a prompt

 Technical Approach:
 -----

 * TDD approach, outside-in (i.e. feature tests first, then unit tests)

+* Used the MVC pattern

-* Stored user and peep information within tables of a database.
-Accessed these using sql
-and wrapped them in user and peep ruby objects respectively
+* Stored user and peep information (timestamp, text, username and so on) within tables of a database.
+Accessed these using sql and wrapped them in user and peep ruby objects respectively

-* Users can sign up, post 'peeps', log out, and log in
+* One-to-many relationship between users and peeps meant storing userid as a foreign keep within the peeps table

 Notes on functionality: